panzerdp/dmitripavlutin.com/content/posts/163-smart-map/index.md

 The callback function returns an empty array `[]` if the current item is `0`.
 That would mean that when being flattened, the empty array `[]` provides no value at all.

 If the current iterated item is non-zero then `[2 * number]` is returned.
-When `[2 * number]` array is flatenned, only `2 *number` is added into the resulted array.
+When `[2 * number]` array is flattened, only `2 *number` is added into the resulting array.

 You can also use `array.flatMap()` to increase the number of items in the mapped array.

-For example, the following code snipped maps an array of numbers to a new array by adding a doubled and trippled numbers:
+For example, the following code snipped maps an array of numbers to a new array by adding doubled and tripled numbers:

 ```javascript
 const numbers = [1, 4];